It’s never too late to go after something you want and make your life better.

 Go Further Into the Details of What You Want

-The daycare and the gym needed to be top quality, to reach or exceed my standards.
+The daycare (especially) and the gym needed to be top quality.
+They needed to reach or exceed my standards.

 When creating your ideal life, it’s very important to know what you want (and what you don’t want.)

-I knew I didn’t want a circuit type gym or a gym with just machines or a gym that offered only one type of exercise.
-This is what I was envisioning/creating/manifesting.
-And what I wanted was exactly what I got.
-(Wow!
-It still amazes me!!)
+I knew I didn’t want a circuit type gym or a gym with just machines.
+I wanted a gym that offered a lot of exercise classes and machines (because I like doing the classes).
+I started visualizing this even before we moved there.
+And, guess what?
+It’s exactly what turned up.
+(Manifesting stuff still amazes me!!)

-The gym has a large cafe next door that serves a wide variety of foods at an affordable price with free wifi.
+The gym has a large cafe next door with free wifi.
 This was my third wish – to work on my blog – and this was a great place to do it – with no time wasted in between.

 2. KNOW YOUR SITUATION.
 KNOW YOUR LIMITATIONS.